cym13/dirduster/README.rst

 How can I change the user-agent or use basic authentication?
 ============================================================

-Setup custom headers using the -H option:
+Setup custom headers using the --header option:

 ::

     dirduster -H "User-Agent=Whatever,Basic=YTphCg==" -f pathlist.txt test.com

+For basic authentication you can also use the --auth option.

 Documentation